 The Red obviously represents the blood spilled by our forefathers in self-defense.
 The Yellow represents peace and religious freedom.
 The Green represents the richness of Africa and hope.

 The colors have been flipped on the flag since the Ethiopian Empire of 1914.

 Many notable Americans have birthdays during Black History Month.
-In New York City, it’s also Dominican Heritage Month.
+February is also Dominican Heritage Month in New York.

 Arturo Alfonso Schomburg

 Puerto Rican historian, writer, activist and Harlem Renaissance figure was born in Santurce, San Juan, Puerto Rico on January 24, 1874.